citelao/Spotify-for-Alfred/doc/spec.md

 ## Detail Menu ##

-I want to maintain easily navigable menus, but need to provide the Spotify URL in order to perform an artist or album lookup.
-To that end, the detail menu uses the syntax `spotify URL ► inital search request ►`.
-The script should use its smartness to detect a backspace (ie if the final triangle is missing) and provide a search menu with the initial search request.
-That way, a user can easily back up a level.
+I want to maintain easily navigable menus & submenus, but need to provide the Spotify URL in order to perform an artist or album lookup.
+To that end, the detail menu uses a smart syntax, separated by some unicode glyphs (`►` & `⟩` maybe).

-**Note**: Transferring from an artist detail menu to an album detail menu should add an additional spotify URL and an extra `►`; ie `artist URL ► album URL ► initial search request ►►`.
+The query should have all URLs in hierarchical order, than all the queries in hierarchical order, followed by a closing separator:

+`a menu url⟩a submenu url⟩another submenu url►query used in menu⟩query used in submenu⟩query used in final submenu⟩`

+The different separator should be a sign that the query is parsable.
+If it isn't present, ignore the query.

+This syntax will not be compatible with the old syntax.

+### Playlist Detail ###

+1. Liked from Radio ⏎ view in Spotify
+	- View playlist in Spotify
+2. Sticking it to Myself ⏎ `open location &lt;song>`
+	- Jonathan Coulton - Artificial Heart 2:20 ★★★☆☆

 ### Artist Detail ###